 - Drug testing of oral fluid, alcohol testing of breath

 Part 99 of Australia’s Civil Aviation Safety Regulations 1998 lays out the framework for drug and alcohol management plans and substance testing for all those involved in “safety-sensitive aviation activities”.

 Testing is conducted before an employee first becomes involved in these safety-sensitive activities, after any serious incidents, and if there are reasonable grounds to suspect drug/alcohol use and when employees return to work after drug-use incidents.
 There is no requirement in the legislation for random testing, but it is used by some airlines.

 Drug testing may only be conducted using oral fluid swabs, while alcohol levels are tested via breathalyser.
 The breath alcohol limit is set at 0.02 grams per 210 litres of breath.

 Individual airlines do set their own limits: Qantas and Jetstar require a zero blood alcohol level for all employees.
-But with a global pilot shortage set to hit Australia hard in the coming years, it will be interesting to see whether the requirement for thousands of new recruits affects drug and alcohol policies.
+But with a global pilot shortage set to hit Australia hard in the coming years, it will be interesting to see whether the requirement for thousands of recruits affects drug and alcohol policies.

-Drug testing for pilots in Singapore
+Drug testing for pilots in Nigeria:

 - Random testing trial recently introduced